-100 selected schools were inspected from October 2011 to April 2012 as part of the WCED's resolve to strengthen school financial management.
-The audit provided the WCED with substantial information and evidence that SGBs need to be trained further and supported more vigorously with regard to their financial management responsibilities, including strengthening the training of School Corporate Officers and principals.
+As part of the WCED's resolve to strengthen school financial management the WCED conducts financial audits of specific schools.
+The audits provide the WCED with substantial information and evidence that SGBs need to be trained further and supported more vigorously with regard to their financial management responsibilities, including strengthening the training of School Corporate Officers and principals.